DatReki/LogToHtml/README.md

 - [ ] Make the logging process happen in threads this way it won't cause delays for the program that's writing the logs.
 - [x] Store the edited HTML as a string inside the library so that we only need to read logging file once (if it exists).
 - [ ] Create a queue system for the logs to reduce the amount of IO calls the library needs to make.

-## Libraries

-Log2Html utilizes:
-1. <a href="https://github.com/toddams/RazorLight">RazorLight</a> to read embedded .cshtml and convert it to string
-2. <a href="https://html-agility-pack.net/">Html Agility Pack</a> to read and write to the .html file
-3. <a href="https://anglesharp.github.io/">ΛngleSharp</a> to format the HTML
-4. <a href="https://github.com/silkfire/Pastel">Pastel</a> to write colors to the console